mdmower/geoip-web-api/readme.md

 This module uses [ip2ldb-reader](https://github.com/mdmower/ip2ldb-reader) for the database reader.
 When the database is updated on the filesystem, the reader should automatically reload without needing to restart this module.

+## Requirements

+- Minimum supported Node.js version: 18.19.0

 ## Installation

-This module has been tested with Node.js LTS 14, 16, and 18.
-Feel free test other versions of Node.js and [let me know](https://github.com/mdmower/geoip-web-api/issues) if you encounter compatibility issues.
+This module has been tested with Node.js LTS 18 and 20.
+Feel free to test newer versions of Node.js and [let me know](https://github.com/mdmower/geoip-web-api/issues) if you encounter compatibility issues.

 Local installation